shilangyu/rust-regex-systemf/ImplementationPlan.md

 `State` enum in the builder.
 Furhtermore, we need to extend the `State` enum in the NFA.

+Somewhere, there will also be the code for reversing the NFA.
+We need to make sure lookarounds are reversed properly.

 ### Lookaround algorithm

 It might be possible to use the capture group slots for storing the lookaround